speechbrain/speechbrain/docs/tutorials/basics.rst

 Setting up an efficient data loading pipeline is often a tedious task which involves creating the examples, defining your torch.utils.data.Dataset class as well as different data sampling and augmentations strategies.
-In SpeechBrain we provide efficient abstractions to simplify this time-consuming process without sacrificing flexibility.
+In SpeechBrain, we provide efficient abstractions to simplify this time-consuming process without sacrificing flexibility.
 In fact our data pipeline is built around the Pytorch one.

 .. rubric:: `🔗 Checkpointing <basics/checkpointing.html>`_